-I took a Theater class where my TA (a cis white male who was younger than me) kept telling everyone to shut up.
+I took a Theater class where my TA (a cis white male who is younger than me) kept telling everyone to shut up.
 I told two of my girlfriends after the fact, because I could not believe that I would be in that situation at Oberlin, a place where answering a question in order to construct a dialogue is something to apologize for if one is “taking too much space.”
+(I just want to ask, and I’m sorry if I’m taking too much space, but why did the chicken cross that road?)
 One of my girlfriends asked me what happened after he told us to shut up.
 I said “We shut up.
 For about 20 seconds.
 And then it started again.”

 Now, I was not participating in this foolishness when I was told to shut up, I was more or less a bystander (I tend to claim that identity a lot).
 So I just stood there in silence and rolled my eyes, and thought about all of the times a guy (cis or trans) has told somebody to shut up.
 I thought about how a man telling someone to shut up is seen as hot or commanding in TV shows and movies.
 Like, have y’all watched Scandal?
 Fitz tells people to shut up and sit down all the time.
 Admittedly, sometimes I like it.
 Guess that means that I internalized my oppression.